-Though, doing them in pots does come with a few drawbacks…
+Though, growing peppers in pots does potentially have a few drawbacks…

-If grown in a container, the container's size (and sunlight) will generally be the limiting factor in keeping a plant from reaching its potential.
-Additionally, when planted in too small of a container, pepper plants become root-bound and require very frequent watering.
+When grown in a container, the container's size (and sunlight) will generally be the limiting factor that keeps a pepper plant from reaching its full potential.
+When planted in too small of a container, pepper plants become root-bound and require very frequent watering.

-Typically, your garden store or seed seller will recommend a minimum planting distance based on variety that ranges from 2-4 feet.
-Use the table below as a guide to convert spacing to a proper pot size.
+Typically, the garden store or seed seller will recommend a minimum planting distance.
+Based on the variety, that usually ranges from 12 inches to 4 feet.
+The table below is an approximate guide to convert plant spacing into a suitable pot size.

-We typically add straw (or lawn clippings) and homemade compost to the potted plants.
-The compost provides many nutrients near term, while the straw/grass will decompose over time to give the plants an extra kick in the longer term.
-It's also beneficial as straw is cheap and the compost is free.
-Doing this reduces the amount of potting soil we need to buy.
-As the straw decomposes, the soil level will drop.
-When completely consumed (in about 1-2 months), you can add another batch of compost and soil to top off your container if desired.
+We typically add straw (or lawn clippings) and homemade compost to our potted pepper plants.
+The compost provides many nutrients near term as well as beneficial microbes, while the straw/grass will decompose to give the plants a slow release of nutrients for the longer term.
+It's also beneficial as straw is cheap and the compost is free – reducing the amount of potting soil we need to buy.

 Using the above ingredients, we build our pot as follows…

-We like to put the straw and compost in the middle layer so the plant grows down to it and to reduce weeds and other volunteer plants that would inevitably sprout from the straw and homemade compost.
+We like to put the straw and compost in the middle layer so the plant grows down to it and to reduce weeds, grasses and other volunteer plants that would inevitably sprout from the straw and homemade compost.
 We also bury the bone meal at the compost/straw layer and below.
-We've found that putting the bone meal at the upper layer tends to attract animals that will dig up the soil and potentially (usually :/) damage young plants.
+We've found that putting bone meal at the upper layer can attract animals that dig in the soil and potentially damage young plants.

-By Spring, this should return most of the nutrients lost last year.
-Our main concern with soil reuse is it may allow small amounts of mosaic virus to remain in the soil and more easily affect next year's plants.
-We'll plant some control pots to test.
+By doing this, we hoped to return many of the nutrients lost during the previous growing season.
+Other than replacing nutrients, a concern with soil reuse is it may allow the mosaic virus or other pathogens to remain in the soil and more easily affect the following year's plants.